hoangduytran/blender-manual/manual/modeling/geometry_nodes/simulation/simulation_zone.rst

 Inputs
 ------

+Geometry
+   Standard geometry input, which is available by default to input geometry into the simulation zone.
+   More bake items can be added by dragging sockets into the blank socket or in the *Simulation State* panel.
+   Items can be renamed by :kbd:`Ctrl-LMB` on the socket name or in the nodes *Properties* panel.

 Delta Time
    The time in seconds between frames.
    Essentially this the inverse of the render :ref:`Frame Rate <bpy.types.RenderSettings.fps>`.